-Finally our much awaited list of 5 safari vehicles you can comfortably rely on for a fulfilling, hustle-free Kenyan Safari experience is here!
-This list has been a long time in coming – in fact this will go down the history of the Safiri Kenya blog as the article that took the longest time to write – 1 year!
+Finally, our much-awaited list of five safari vehicles you can comfortably rely on for a fulfilling, hustle-free Kenyan Safari experience is here!
+This list has been a long time in coming – in fact this will go down the history of the Safiri Kenya blog as the article that took the longest time to write – one year!

 Nowadays there are so many vehicle models out there that making the decision on what to go for can be a daunting task.
 Any good travel guide worth its value in salt would tell you an SUV would be the vehicle of choice if you ever plan to come back from a Maasai Mara or Northern Kenya expedition.
 These places are seductively beautiful but they have a way of humbling a vehicle.

 We know there is a high likelihood that the list we will offer below is nothing new to you.
-But stick around and you will learn one or two things you did not know that might just make all the difference in your next selection!
+But stick around and you will learn one or two things you did not know.
+It might just make all the difference in your future choice of safari vehicles!

-The story of the Land Rover Defender spans 67 years of a rich heritage since it came to being 3 years after the end of the Second World War.
+The story of the Land Rover Defender spans 67 years of a rich heritage since it came to be three years after the end of the Second World War.
 That story will, unfortunately, be coming to a sad end this year as the celebrated rover marks its last journey on earth as a brand.

-Reasons cited by Land Rover for its inevitable exit include its high labour-intensive manufacturing costs, its huge carbon footprint that is not too kind to the environment and its equally huge price tag compared to its relatives the Freelander or the Discovery.
+Reasons cited by Land Rover for its inevitable exit include its high labour-intensive manufacturing costs.
+It apparently also leaves behind a huge carbon footprint.
+A high carbon footprint never augurs well for the environment.
+The high manufacturing costs also mean the Landrover comes with a big price tag compared to its relatives, the Freelander and the Discovery.

-During its hay-days the Defender was recognised the world over as one of the best off-road 4 wheel drive vehicles ever made.
+During its hay-days, the Defender had a reputation the world over as one of the best off-road 4-wheel drive vehicles ever made.
 Specifically built for over-lander and off-road purposes, the Land Rover Defender offers practicality and reliability while affording comfort with high levels of capability.

-The Toyota Land Cruiser is the longest running series by the Toyota company and came to being when the Imperial Japanese Army, while occupying the Philippines in 1941, found an old Bantam Mk II Jeep and sent it to Japan where Toyota was asked to make a similar vehicle but to change its appearance.
+The Toyota Land Cruiser is the longest-running series by the Toyota company.
+The Imperial Japanese Army, while occupying the Philippines in 1941, found an old Bantam Mk II Jeep.
+They sent it back home and Toyota jumped at the opportunity to reverse engineer the jeep but change its appearance.

 The resulting Model AK prototype led to the birth of the Yon-Shiki Kogata Kamotsu-Sha, the grandfather of all Land Cruisers famously known as the Toyota AK10.

 The Land Cruiser is the darling of tour companies.
-It can carry 5 passengers but the extended version can do up to 8.
+It can carry five passengers but the extended version can do up to eight.
 Some of the newer models also have pop-up roofs, for added viewing possibilities.

-Being a 4X4, the Land Cruiser can easily negotiate the roughest terrain Kenya is known for but tends to perform poorly in a muddy environment because of its large engine that makes it heavier than the much lighter Land Rover Defender.
+Being a 4X4, the Land Cruiser easily negotiates the roughest terrain Kenya is known for.
+It however performs poorly in muddy environments because of the large engine which makes it heavier than the much lighter Land Rover Defender.

-The Land Cruiser 70 Series Hardtop even has an ingenious dual fuel tank system that can easily be operated from a switch on the dashboard.
-Each individual tank carries 90 L of fuel, giving the Hardtop a staggering 180 L fuel capacity on any journey – a ruggedness you do not see in most safari vehicles definitely!
+The Land Cruiser 70 Series Hardtop even has an ingenious dual fuel tank system.
+A convenient switch on the dashboard effortlessly switches between the two tanks.
+Each individual tank carries 90 L of fuel, giving the Hardtop a staggering 180 L fuel capacity on any journey.
+You rarely see such ruggedness in other safari vehicles!

-Without digging too much into any specific models – because there are quite a number – Overland Trucks are built to handle the beautiful ruggedness of an African overland safari, which usually takes longer and involves a larger number of between 12 to 44 people (smaller versions can go as low as 7 people).
+Without digging too much into any specific models – because there is quite a number – Overland Trucks are built to handle the beautiful ruggedness of an African overland safari.
+Overland safaris usually take longer and involve a larger number of between 12 to 44 people.
+Smaller versions can go as low as seven people.

 Because of this, Overland Trucks are designed to balance the ability to carry a fair amount of equipment, a reasonable offering of comfort for the traveller while affording everyone (at least) good views of the passing scenery and wildlife.

-Depending on design, a truck may have all forward-facing or side-facing seats.
-Some even have backward-facing seats.
+Depending on the design, a truck may have all forward-facing or side-facing seats.
+Some even have backwards-facing seats.
 The seats are generally raised to allow for good views of the landscape, particularly in grassy destinations, where wildlife can be easily spotted.

 They also tend to have large windows that open horizontally or vertically, enhancing the views even more.
 Many also have a pop-up roof which provides 360-degree views to take great photos of the passing scenery.